-All personnel using Ssick leave Ddays from the Ssick Bbbank must repay the Sick Bbank from their yearly granted Ssick Daysleave at the rate of three (3) days repaid for each 15 days granted fiscal yearly by the Board of Education until such time as their indebtedness is repaid.
+All personnel using sick leave days from the sick bbank must repay the bank from their yearly granted sick daysleave at the rate of 3 days repaid for each 15 days granted fiscal yearly by the Board of Education until such time as their indebtedness is repaid.

-All repayments to the Sick Bank will be recorded in the administrator's personnel record as:
+All repayments to the sick bank will be recorded in the administrator's personnel record as:

 - 1. A decrease of days from the administrator's "Sick Days" record; and - 2.
-An increase of days from the administrator's "Sick Bank Days Borrowed" record (note: days borrowed from the Sick Bank are originally recorded with a negative value).
+An increase of days from the administrator's "Sick Bank Days Borrowed" record.